Claire Liu: Juniors

-Liu won the Junior Wimbledon doubles tournament in 2016 with fellow American Usue Arconada, defeating Mariam Bolkvadze and Caty McNally in the final, in straight sets.
-The following year, after losing in the Junior French Open final to Whitney Osuigwe, she came back to win the Wimbledon singles title against Ann Li, making her the first American girl to win the event since Chanda Rubin in 1992.
+Liu won the Wimbledon junior doubles tournament in 2016 with fellow American Usue Maitane Arconada, defeating Mariam Bolkvadze and Caty McNally in the final, in straight sets.
+The following year, after losing the French Open junior final to Whitney Osuigwe, she came back to win the Wimbledon singles title against Ann Li, making her the first American girl to win the event since Chanda Rubin in 1992.
 With this Grand Slam success, Liu rose to world No. 1 in the girls' junior rankings.

-Professional career

-2015: Grand Slam debut in qualifying competition
+2015: First professional title, mixed doubles major debut

 She won her first professional title in March 2015, at an Orlando clay-court tournament on the ITF Women's Circuit.
 At age 14, Liu was the youngest tennis player to win a professional tournament since Anna Kournikova in 1996.

-At the 2015 US Open on her debut, Liu was granted a wildcard into the qualifying tournament.
-She beat Verónica Cepede Royg and ninth seed Jana Čepelová in her first two matches before losing to the 26th seed, Alexandra Panova, in the final round.
-Liu, alongside Taylor Fritz, was also given a wildcard for the mixed-doubles event; they were defeated in the first round by the fourth seeds and eventual champions, Martina Hingis and Leander Paes.
+On her debut at the US Open, Liu was granted a wildcard into the qualifying tournament.
+She beat Verónica Cepede Royg and ninth seed Jana Čepelová in her first two matches, before losing to the 26th seed, Alexandra Panova, in the final round.
+Liu, alongside Taylor Fritz, was also given a wildcard for the mixed-doubles draw; they were defeated in the first round by the fourth seeds and eventual champions, Martina Hingis and Leander Paes.

-2017: Grand Slam debut in singles and doubles
+2017–2021: First major match win, top 100

 After securing two ITF tournament wins in 2017, Liu was granted again a wildcard into the qualifying for the US Open.
 She defeated all three of her opponents in the qualifying tournament, earning her a spot in the singles main draw of a Grand Slam championship for the first time.
 There, she was defeated in the first round, in straight sets by Duan Yingying.

-In their Grand Slam doubles main-draw debut, Liu and Taylor Johnson lost in the first round at the US Open.

-2018: First major win

-At the 2018 Wimbledon Championships, Liu advanced to the main draw by winning all of her qualifying matches.
-She lost in the second round to the eventual champion Angelique Kerber.
+Liu qualified for the main-draw at the 2018 Wimbledon Championships and won her first match at a major by defeating Ana Konjuh, before losing in the second round to 11th seed eventual champion, Angelique Kerber, in three sets.
 Liu was the only player in the tournament to win a set against Kerber.

-2019-2021: Top 100 debut

-In October 2019, Liu won her 4th title on the ITF Circuit at a $25k tournament in Florence, South Carolina.
+In October 2019, Liu won her fourth title on the ITF Circuit at a $25k tournament in Florence, South Carolina.

-After finishing as a runner-up in two tournaments in 2020 and another two in 2021, Liu won consecutive tournaments in May 2021 at a $60k tournament in Charlottesville, Virginia and a $100k tournament in Charleston.
-As a result she reached the top 100 on 23 August 2021.
+After finishing as a runner-up in two tournaments in 2020 and another two in 2021, Liu won consecutive tournaments in May 2021 at the $60k event in Charlottesville, Virginia and the $100k Charleston Pro Tennis.
+As a result, she entered the top 100 on 23 August 2021.